 Financial Remedy: Formerly known as Ancillary Relief.
-This refers to a number of different types of order used to settle financial disputes during divorce proceedings.
+This refers to different types of order used to settle financial disputes during divorce proceedings.
 Examples include: periodical payments, pension sharing, property adjustment and lump sums, and they can be made in favour of either the former spouse or the couple's children.